top of page

 Navigating Social Media & Tall poppy syndrome as a young football player

-- 6 min read
+• 7 min read

 In today’s digital age, social media has become an essential tool for athletes, especially young football players aiming to elevate their careers and make a name for themselves.

-As someone with experience guiding players through this landscape across different countries, I’ve seen firsthand how a strategic and thoughtful social media presence can open doors - professional, commercial, and personal.
+As someone with experience guiding players through this landscape across different countries, I’ve seen first-hand how a strategic and thoughtful social media presence can open doors - professional, commercial, and personal.
 This article offers insight into the timing, content, platforms, pitfalls, and opportunities of social media use for young players committed to growth both on and off the field.

 When to Start Building a Social Media Profile

-It’s advisable, however, to approach social media with maturity and responsibility from the outset.
-Even if you're still in the youth ranks, creating a professional profile that highlights your dedication, progress, and personality sets a foundation for later growth.
-Remember, what you post today becomes part of your digital footprint for years to come—so start early, but do so wisely.
+It’s advisable to approach social media with maturity and responsibility from the outset, being mindful of who may see the content.
+Even if you're still in the youth ranks, creating a professional profile that highlights your dedication, progress, and personality sets a foundation for later growth - even better if done in your own tone of voice and personality.

 What to Post

-Training and Match Highlights: Short clips of your best moments, demonstrating your skills and work ethic.
-These should be high-quality and modest—let your performance speak for itself.
+• Training and Match Highlights: Short clips of your best moments, demonstrating your skills and work ethic.
+These should be high-quality and modest - let your performance speak for itself.

-Positive Messaging: Inspirational quotes, thank-yous to coaches and mentors, or reflections on your journey can foster connection and showcase your leadership qualities.
+• Positive Messaging: Inspirational quotes, thank-yous to coaches and mentors, or reflections on your journey can foster connection and showcase your leadership qualities.

 However, it’s crucial to keep the tone respectful, humble, and focused on growth.
 The goal is to present yourself as a dedicated professional, not just a social media personality.